With a little help from your friends: semi-cooperative games via Joker moves: Conclusions

 \section{Conclusions}

-We introduced the notion of Joker games, showed that its attractor-based Joker strategies use a minimum number of Jokers, and proved properties on determinacy, randomization, and admissible strategies in the context of Joker games.
+We introduced the notion of Joker games, showed that its attractor-based Joker strategies use a minimum number of Jokers, and proved properties on determinacy, minimization of number of moves, randomization, and admissible strategies in the context of Joker games.
+In experiments we showed the effectiveness of Joker strategies when applied in model-based testing.

-In future work, we would like to extend the experimental evaluation of Joker strategies on applications, prove (or disprove) that, against memoryless Player 2 and 3 strategies, admissible strategies are global cost-minimal and vice versa, and investigate other multi-objective Joker strategies, a.o. to quantify the `badness' of adversarial moves \cite{synthesissafety}, where a bad move is e.g. a move that takes the game to a state where many Jokers need to be spend to reach the goal again.

-\section{Appendix of paper: ``With a little help from your friends: semi-cooperative games via Joker moves''}